Understanding IPv4 Addresses: The Foundation of Internet Communication

 | VPN | 10.8.0.2 |

-- Subnetting (dividing networks into smaller segments).
+- Subnetting: Dividing networks into smaller segments for efficiency.

-- Routing (directing traffic between networks).
+- Routing: Directing traffic between networks.

 Example: The IP